Xterra ERG220 Rower Review

 Monitor Overall

-Aside from a few quibbles (small size, quality control issues), the monitor on the Xterra ERG220 seems to be a fairly decent option.
+Aside from a few concerns (small size, quality control issues), the monitor on the Xterra ERG220 should be fine for most.

 It doesn’t come with all the bells and whistles you get from pricier models with larger screens and more complex menus/operating systems, but it delivers all the necessary metrics you need to track your workout.
-It’s also inline with the other monitors offered in this price range.
+Overall, it’s on par with most monitors offered in this price range.

 Build Quality